sserrato/Lanikea-AftiE/readme.md

 ### Technologies used:

 APIs used will be: User API (our own API), Google Maps API and Twitter API.
-For data visualization and certain UI elements, we will be using D3 on top of JQuery.
+For data visualization and certain UI elements, we will are using D3 on top of JQuery and PureCSS.